-The audit did not identify any weaknesses in the control areas of the MSAS that resulted in a finding other than those findings that were identified in CRM's Information Security Management Program.
-Those findings and subsequent recommendations are reported in the Audit of the Criminal Division's Information Security Management Program Pursuant to the Federal Information Security Modernization Act of 2014, Fiscal Year 2023.
+The audit did not identify any weaknesses in the control areas of the ViCAP system that resulted in a finding other than those findings that were identified in the FBI's Information Security Management Program.
+Those findings and subsequent recommendations are reported separately in the Audit of the FBI's Information Security Management Program Pursuant to the Federal Information Security Modernization Act of 2014, Fiscal Year 2024.